Move over tequila, here comes Chinese firewater

 “People are interested in China and here’s a piece of Chinese culture that can go right to your dinner table.”

-The opportunity has also attracted small entrepreneurs like David Zhou, who founded Everest Spirits LLC in the Washington D.C. metro area to import a Chinese baijiu and rebrand it for sale locally.
+The opportunity has also attracted small entrepreneurs like David Zhou, who founded Washington-based Everest Distillery to import a Chinese baijiu and rebrand it for sale locally.

 “We really want to go for mainstream U.S. consumers and we do believe they can accept it.”